adaltas/ece-devops-2022-fall/modules/10.monitoring/index.md

 ## Monitoring

-- Gather data from all layers
+- Gather data from all layers whenever we can
 - Periodic measurements
 - Event based
 - Stored on a monitoring database